 Dementia is a global problem but low- and middle-income countries are disproportionately affected.
 If progress on dementia risk reduction and prevention is to be made then the solutions must be viable across multiple countries, cultures, and resource levels.
 Therefore, one of the main priorities of the World-Wide FINGERS network is to enable researchers in all settings to establish and run their own clinical trials.
 To accomplish this, World-Wide FINGERS offers guidance, funding application support, and infrastructure advice for every stage of clinical trial development; from writing grant proposals, to detailed instructions on study design (Harmonization Guidelines), to providing the digital infrastructure needed to collect, store, combine, and analyze clinical trial data.

 World-Wide FINGERS aims to develop the next generation of clinical trials, where novel trial designs are created that build on the strengths of the original FINGER multidomain intervention model.
 These include FINGER 2.0, which combines an updated FINGER model with pharmacological interventions, and E-FINGERS, which utilizes new technologies to help implement interventions and monitor outcomes.

 The World-Wide FINGERS COVID-19 survey

-This survey, developed by the WW-FINGERS Scientific Helpdesk, contains a core set of questions and methodology to facilitate data harmonization, multi-site analyses, and cross-national comparisons, while also allowing for cultural adaptation.
+This survey, developed by the WW-FINGERS Global Scientific Coordinating Center, contains a core set of questions and methodology to facilitate data harmonization, multi-site analyses, and cross-national comparisons, while also allowing for cultural adaptation.
 It is being administered across the World-Wide FINGERS network to allow for a unique and essential insight into how the COVID-19 pandemic has affected the lives of older adults across the globe.
 While the survey is at varying stages of implementation in different countries, the first results from Finland can already be viewed.

 - Miia Kivipelto, MD, PhD, Professor